Can the Department of Justice Stop Texas’ Heartbeat Act?

 Just days after Severino raised these objections, Alan Braid, a physician in San Antonio, reported in a Washington Post opinion column that he had provided an abortion to a woman after the fetal heartbeat had been detected, triggering two lawsuits initiated by individuals outside the state.

-It is not entirely clear how Braid’s announcement, and the two lawsuits it triggered, might complicate the state of Texas’s efforts to defend the Heartbeat Act.
+It is not entirely clear how Braid’s announcement, and the two lawsuits it triggered, might complicate the state of Texas’ efforts to defend the Heartbeat Act.

 But Teresa Collett, a law professor at the University of St. Thomas, questioned whether either lawsuit would have much impact, “if there is reason to believe it is a friendly or collusive lawsuit filed by someone who wants the law struck down.”